doowttam/claude-code-container/README.md

 I think this is a Very Good Idea.
 However, their container is designed for VS Code.
 This does the same thing, but is designed to be used in a terminal on its own.
 Perfect for use in tmux alongside your favorite editor.

 1. Build the Docker image: `./build.sh`
-2. Change to the directory you want Claude Code to have access to an run: `/path/to/run_claude_here.sh`
+2. Change to the directory you want Claude Code to have access to and run: `/path/to/run_claude_here.sh`

-If you want to change the command, for example to resume: `/path/to/run_claude_here.sh claude --resume`
+If you want to change the command, for example to resume, pass the command as an argument: `/path/to/run_claude_here.sh claude --resume`

 ## The Reference